boinger/puppet-elasticsearch/README.md

 * Installs and runs elasticsearch as an upstart service

+* Pulls a specific version directly from github.
+This isn't particularly ideal/best practice.
+You should fork this and make it install a package from your locally hosted binary repo.

 ##Requirements##
 * git
 * upstart (though, this is easy to hack around if you prefer init.d)